Skip to content

 response, status_code = response_builder \

-.build_http_response(request, session, config, status_code, result)
+.build_http_response(request, session, config, status_code, résultat)

-# send the response
+# we send the answer

 return response, status_code